Help with utility bills or rent to avoid eviction

 You can apply if you live in Peel and you have received:

-- written notice from a utility company that your service is about to be shut-off due to non-payment, or
+- Written notice from a utility company that your service is about to be shut-off due to non-payment, or

-- a notice of eviction for missing a rent or mortgage payment.
+- A notice of eviction for missing a rent or mortgage payment.

-Apply online: a two-step process
+Apply online: a 2 step process

-Step One – When you apply from the link below, you will be asked to create a Region of Peel account.
+Step 1 – When you apply from the link below, you will be asked to create a Region of Peel account.
 Follow the instructions provided.
 If you already have an account, you will be asked to log in to your account.

 Once you log in, you will get an email message with a link to complete step 2.